frootlab/frootlab.github.io/_projects/hup.md

 ---

-**Hup** is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support the main [Frootlab projects](/projects) by serving as a common base library.
-It was originally created in 2019 for  [Vivid Code](/vivid) and it's components [Deet](/deet), [Rian](/rian) and [Brea](/brea).
-The majority of the provided modules, however, are kept generic to facilitate their application beyond Frootlab projects as well.
+**Hup** is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support our main [main projects](/projects#main) by serving as a common base library.
+It was originally created in 2019 for the [Vivid Code](/vivid) framework and it's components.
+The majority of the provided modules, however, are kept generic to facilitate their application beyond our projects as well.

 **Generic Modules**